liyao0123/SoftwareEngineering2021Desk3/Documentation/BackgroundandMotivation.md

 <br>
 https://www.worldwildlife.org/
 </p>
-The WWF is an outstanding non-profit organization that works towards the conservation of endangered animals, their website is full of articles about endangered animals news.
-They have a large amount of documentary videos.They also focus on the climate, fresh water and oceans.
+The WWF is an outstanding non-profit organization that works towards the conservation of endangered animals, and their website is full of articles about endangered animals news.
+In addition, they have a large number of documentary videos.
+They also focus on the climate, freshwater, and oceans.
 They have done a very excellent job in promoting the awareness of protecting animals.
-This website is more like an endangered animals news website, they don't have a list for the whole endangered animals species, nor have very detailed information and descriptions.However they still a very good website for people who is interested in animals and natural environment.
+This website is more like an endangered animals news website.
+They don't have a list for the whole endangered animal species, nor have very detailed information and descriptions.
+However, they still an excellent website for people who are interested in animals and the natural environment.
 <hr>

 <p align="center">